open/close all folders

 - The Elite Mooks Scions and Praetorians in Mass Effect 2 are composed of three and thirty technologically reanimated dead bodies, respectively.
 Mass Effect 3 gives us the Cannibals, which are composed of a Batarian and a human corpse grafted together, and the Brutes, who have a turian head attached to a krogan body.

-- Prototype has something of an example in the protagonist, Alex Mercer.
+- [PROTOTYPE] has something of an example in the protagonist, Alex Mercer.
 Despite his human appearance, he's actually just a human-shaped blob of biomass infected with an extremely powerful bio-engineered virus.
-Most of said biomass is form out of people he eats.
+Most of said biomass is from the people he consumes.

 - Silent Hill has several examples.
 Homecoming features everything from "Siam" (big male and small female with fused backs) to the "Centipede" boss.

 - In Gems of War, the Flesh Golem is one of the troops associated with Ghulvania; three limbs, one-and-a-half heads, and surplus mouths.

 - Twig is an Alternate History story in which Mary Wollstonecraft Shelley discovered the secrets of creating Frankenstein-like creatures called "Stitched" instead of becoming a writer, and a century later the Stitched are a common sight that has replaced a lot of unskilled labor.

 - A series called Ark Warriors by Qem95 has season 1 and 2 based about a team trying to stop either an evil king or a ghostly cult from summoning one of these.

 - However, the cult is not revealed to be a ghost and instead is a thousandth of the golem he's trying to summon.